 Create more inclusive policies

-Once you have updated policies, be sure to spread awareness across your workforce.
-Create documents for different sections of the policy, so staff can easily find the information they need.
-To do so, you may need the help of a file splitter like this one https://www.pdfplatform.com/split.
+After you update the rules and policies, make sure everyone knows about it.
+Create documents for each part of the rules, so staff can find what they need easily.
+To do so, you may also need the help of a file splitter like this one https://www.pdfplatform.com/split.

 Analyze the hiring process